fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## YouTube Streaming

 One of the easiest and free to do is to stream the MV on YouTube.
-It's advisable to get YouTube Premium so you can stream in background or even when your device screen is off.
+It's advisable to get YouTube Premium so you can stream on background or even when your device screen is off.
 You may get a 1 month Premium free trial and make sure to cancel it before the 1 month ends to avoid paying for it after the free trial ends.
 Streaming without premium is also okay.

 There are different methods to stream an MV a lot but the most advisable is doing Manual method.